Jo Walton: Writing career

 In February 2018, Walton was the Literary/Fan Guest of Honor and Keynote Speaker at the 36th annual Life, the Universe, & Everything professional science fiction and fantasy arts symposium.

 In November 2022, Walton released her original audio drama Heart's Home, based on a Welsh folk tale, with Odyssey Theatre as part of The Other Path podcast.

 Awards

 Personal life

 Walton moved to Montreal, Quebec, Canada, after her first novel was published.
 She is married to Emmet A. O'Brien.
-She has one child, a son, Alexander, born 1990.
+She has one child.